dusan-zdravkovic/Computational-Physics/README.md

 # Computational-Physics

-This repository showcases my projects and skills developed during a course focused on scientific computing in physics.
-Some of my scripts, along with reports (not included here), are showcased to demonstrate my foundation in computational methods, which are highly applicable to data science.
+This repository showcases my projects and skills from a course in scientific computing in physics, demonstrating foundational computational methods applicable to data science.

 ## Skills & Techniques

-### Computational Methods
-Proficiency in solving complex problems using computational techniques in physics, directly transferable to data analysis and modeling in Data Science.
+- **Computational Methods**: Proficient in solving complex problems using computational physics techniques, transferable to data analysis and modeling in Data Science.

-### Function Analysis & Algorithm Development
-Experience in analyzing functions and developing algorithms, critical for understanding and processing data in Data Science.
+- **Function Analysis & Algorithm Development**: Experienced in analyzing functions and developing algorithms, crucial for data processing in Data Science.

-### Ordinary Differential Equations (ODEs) & Partial Differential Equations (PDEs)
-Ability to solve ODEs and PDEs, skills valuable for modeling dynamic systems in Data Science.
+- **ODEs & PDEs**: Skilled in solving Ordinary and Partial Differential Equations, important for dynamic systems modeling in Data Science.

-### Eigenvalue Problems
-Understanding of eigenvalues and eigenvectors, essential for dimensionality reduction techniques like PCA in Data Science.
+- **Eigenvalue Problems**: Understanding of eigenvalues and eigenvectors, vital for PCA and dimensionality reduction in Data Science.

-### Non-Linear Equations
-Experience in solving non-linear equations, useful for various Data Science algorithms.
+- **Non-Linear Equations**: Capable of solving non-linear equations, applicable to various Data Science algorithms.

-### Monte Carlo Techniques
-Familiarity with stochastic methods, important for probabilistic modeling and simulations in Data Science.
+- **Monte Carlo Techniques**: Familiar with stochastic methods for probabilistic modeling and simulations in Data Science.

-### Scientific Computing "Survival Skills"
+- **Scientific Computing "Survival Skills"**:

-#### Command Line Programming
-Competence in navigating and utilizing the command line, a fundamental skill for data manipulation and script execution.

-#### Debugging
+  - *Command Line Programming*: Competent in command line navigation and utilization for data manipulation.
-Expertise in debugging code, essential for ensuring the accuracy of data models.
+  - *Debugging*: Expert in code debugging, crucial for accurate data models.

-#### Solution Visualization
-Skilled in visualizing complex data and computational solutions, crucial for data interpretation and presentation in Data Science.
+  - *Solution Visualization*: Adept at visualizing data and computational solutions, essential for data interpretation.

-#### Computational Efficiency and Accuracy
-Understanding of how to optimize code for efficiency and accuracy, key for handling large datasets.
+  - *Computational Efficiency and Accuracy*: Knowledgeable in code optimization for efficiency and accuracy in large datasets.

 ## Tools Used
-Python (NumPy, SciPy, Matplotlib)
+- Python (NumPy, SciPy, Matplotlib)